Resources and Support on Campus

 - providing healthcare (including insurance and care, both physical and mental/emotional) through the Colonial Health Center

-- providing counseling and psychological services to overcome challenges and difficulties that may interfere with emotional, academic, and person success.
+- providing counseling and psychological services to overcome challenges and difficulties that may interfere with emotional, academic, and personal success.

 - providing community around shared identity or situation